 Strength training programs in the third trimester require still further modification due to changes in abdominal musculature, the extra load on the pelvic floor, and the increasing size of your abdomen.
 Diastasis Recti is often a misunderstood part of pregnancy- get the low down on DR during pregnancy.

 Time, energy and comfort will limit your pregnancy safe exercises in this final trimester, so listen to your body and only do what feels good, is comfortable and keeps you entirely symptom and discomfort-free.
-When modifications do not eliminate symptoms right away, it is time to stop that exercise.
+When modifications do not eliminate symptoms right away, it is time to stop that exercise for now.
 You can come back to it following postpartum recovery!
 Core and pelvic floor connection work, gentle activity, rest and birth preparation are the main focus now.

 Pregnancy Safe Exercise Guide